jhajagos/TransformDBtoHDF5ML/documentation/README.md

 # Overview

-This manual describes the process of creating, executing and updating maps from relation database tables to the HDF5 matrix container format.
+This manual describes the process of creating, executing and updating maps from relational database tables to the HDF5 matrix container format.
 The first step in the pipeline maps a database table to a JSON document.
 The JSON document is then mapped into the HDF5 matrix container format.